Luis Octavio

 Validation

-Before rolling anything out, I tested the new system with 100 users (50 existing clients, 50 new users).
+I tested the new system with 100 users (50 existing clients, 50 new) before rolling anything out.
 In a financial product, you don't ship on instinct.
-You test first.

 01